HK260/UCI-database-patient-model/README.md

 ## Project Description

 This project focuses on an analytical approach to predict patient readmission rates using a UCI database dataset.
 The primary objective is to compare the performance of Logistic Regression and Random Forest models under various class balancing techniques.
-Our aim is to determine which model achieves the best balance among precision, recall, and overall accuracy for predicting both readmitted and non-readmitted patient outcomes.
+Our aim is to determine which model achieves the best balance among precision, recall, and overall accuracy for predicting both readmitted and non-readmitted patient outcomes and develop an api to get direct input from the hospitals

 ## Models Evaluated